medined/cloudformation-templates/README.md

 * app-04-hosted-zone-stack - This stack creates a hosted zone that can provide DNS host names for your servers.

+* app-05-elasticsearch-stack - This stack creates a three node AWS-managed Elasticsearch cluster.
+It allows access by IP from one server.
+Note that the DomainName is fixed and based on the stack name.
+This tightly locks down the security.

 ## scripts

 All scripts are located in the `scripts` directory to make them easy to find.